open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/managing/maintain.html.md

 3. Perform a `VACUUM FULL` on the system catalog tables.
 See the following Note.
 4. Perform an `ANALYZE` on the system catalog tables to update the catalog table statistics.

-**Note:** The system catalog table `pg_attribute` is usually the largest catalog table.
+> **Note** The system catalog table `pg_attribute` is usually the largest catalog table.
 If the `pg_attribute` table is significantly bloated, a `VACUUM FULL` operation on the table might require a significant amount of time and might need to be performed separately.
 The presence of both of these conditions indicate a significantly bloated `pg_attribute` table that might require a long `VACUUM FULL` time:

 -   The `pg_attribute` table contains a large number of records.
 -   The diagnostic message for `pg_attribute` is `significant amount of bloat` in the `gp_toolkit.gp_bloat_diag` view.